This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 - Alcohol & Tobacco Enforcement

 IV.
-Get Good Advice about Drinking Laws in Delaware
+Advice about Drinking Laws in Delaware

 Delaware alcohol laws appear to be unclear and confusing.
 This is also true in other states.
 Knowing what is a family in the state, for example, is essential.
 Lawyers study law for years.
 It’s not for amateurs.
 Even smart ones.

 A little knowledge can be dangerous.
-Do not rely on this site.
+So do not rely on this site.
 Nor on any site.
 Also, beware of advice from friends.
 Or co-workers.
 Neighbors.
 Or even relatives.
 Smile and thank them.
 Then ignore what they say.
 It’s worth what you paid for it.
 So it’s not worth much.
 And worse, it may be misleading.

 Here’s some good advice any lawyer will give.
 Don’t drink and drive.